criscros-garcia/TicGarciaToc/README.md

     $ gem install TTTGarcia

 ## Usage
+    After instalation is done type in your terminal
+    $tictactoe
 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.